kaavyalakshmanan/tele-vet/README.md

 ## Who is this for?

 Tele-Vet is a tele-health web app designed to connect vets with their furry patients.
-There are 2 use cases:
+There are two use cases:
 (1) Pet owners who want to meet their vet virtually.
 (2) Vets who want to meet their patient or take on new patients virtually.